baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/user/user.md

 1. Define location for Image Quizzer data.

     Navigate to the directory given to you by the quiz administrator.
-	This is the parent directory for all files and subfolders holding the images for the quiz.
+	This is the parent directory holding the images for the quiz.

 1. Select Quiz

-    Select the XML quiz file as given to you by the quiz administrator.
+    Browse to the XML quiz file as given to you by the quiz administrator.
     This is the script that defines which images and questions are to be displayed while you navigate through the quiz.